 Clause 39 applies to the provision of rock masonry.
-Rock masonry may also be referred to as rubble masonry.
+Rock masonry may also be referred to as 'rubble masonry'.

 Rock for rock masonry shall be clean, hard, durable and free from seams or other imperfections.
 No weathered rock shall be used.
 Stones shall not be rounded on more than two sides or ends.
 No stones less than 0.003 m3 in volume shall be used except in the case of spalls for wedges.
 Stones greater than 0.3 m3 in volume shall not be incorporated in walls.
+The tightly-packed rock behind the piles, as shown in the Standard Drawing 1548, shall be 50 to 150 mm diameter.